 We will explore this wonderland of scenic peaks, valleys, villages and lakes in the Swiss Alps, traveling by first-class rail and staying in some of the most charming places in the country.

-We will stay for several nights in each place, which gives you time to have a good look around.
+The itinerary includes several nights in each place, which gives you time to have a good look around.
 Our customized itinerary has been carefully created to include the most scenic parts of the Alpine region, and the most beautiful towns.
 Picture in your mind a vision of the Alps with their majestic pinnacles towering over green foothills, with little villages nestled at their base in green meadows.
 We shall see it all in our visit.
 Touring Switzerland is almost like visiting all of Europe in one small country.
-This country is a fascinating mix of French culture in the west.
-German in the east and Italian in the south.
+This country is a fascinating mix of French culture in the west, German in the east and Italian in the south.
 Most Swiss also speaks English, so you will have no trouble communicating.

 You will discover cobblestone lanes for pedestrians winding past ancient buildings that have the most modern shops inside, with everything spotlessly clean and well organized.
 This is the land of efficiency and charm, with very friendly people.
 The best of both worlds, old and new

-Price includes r/t air, hotels, daily breakfast, first-class rail between cities, Hawaii escort.
-Not included: rail and cablecar trips to mountain peaks, airline tax, tips, boat rides.
+Price includes hotels, breakfast, first-class rail between cities, escort.
+Not included: air; trips to mountain peaks, tips, boat rides.